 According to the detailed food inspection report, “This facility’s permit to operate has been suspended due to an imminent public health risk.
 Facility was found to have a severe rat infestation.”

 Like how thoroughly your neighborhood is being covered?
 Help support Mission Local today.

 The overall score the restaurant received was an 81 out of 100.
 But, in order to reopen, the shop will need to be cleared by health inspectors.
-For that to happen, owners and restaurant staff must “eliminate rodent (rat), cockroach, and fly activity, and immediately initiate pest control from a licensed operator,” among other actions detailed in the report.
+For that to happen, owners and restaurant staff must “eliminate rodent (rat), cockroach, and fly activity, and immediately initiate pest control from a licensed operator or any pest control services,” among other actions detailed in the report.